 While 30 years ago, Indigenous Australians had similar life expectancies to indigenous peoples in Canada, New Zealand and the USA a major gap has widened since as the governments of Canada, New Zealand and the US have improved conditions for their indigenous populations.

 Life hasn’t improved very much for Indigenous Australians over this period.
-Mitre 10 Catalogue is available now.

 Indigenous Australians have lower participation rates in the labour force, much higher unemployment rates, and lower incomes when they find employment.
 They have entrenched educational disadvantage and vastly inferior housing.